joeroe/joeroe.github.io/cv.md

 ## Research interests

 * Statistics and computational methods in archaeology
-* Quantitive approaches to human palaeo-ecology
+* Quantitative approaches to human palaeo-ecology
 * Late Palaeolithic and Neolithic of Southwest Asia, Eastern Europe and the Eurasian steppe
 * Archaeological survey and spatial analysis
 * Cultural evolution and the application of evolutionary theory to archaeology